Harry Hawk: Assassination of Abraham Lincoln

 In about fifteen minutes after the occurrence, the President was carried out and across the street.
 I was requested to walk down to police headquarters and give my evidence.
 They then put me under one thousand dollars bond to appear at 10 o'clock next morning.
 I then walked about for some time as the city was wild with excitement, and then I went to bed.
 At half-past three I was called by an aid of the President, to go the house where he was lying, to give another statement before Judge Carter, Secretary Stanton, and other high officials assembled there.
 I did so, and went to bed again.
 On Saturday I gave bail.

 It was the saddest thing I ever knew.
 The city only the night before was illuminated, and everybody was so happy.
 Now it is all sadness.
 Everybody looks gloomy and sad.

 On that night the play was going off so well.
 Mr. and Mrs. Lincoln enjoyed it much.
 She was laughing at my speech when the shot was fired.
 In fact it was one laugh from the time the curtain went up until it fell — and to think of such a sorrowful ending!
 It is an era in my life that I shall never forget.
 Inclosed is a piece of fringe of the flag the President was holding when shot.

 The following week Hawk was briefly arrested again in Harrisburg, Pennsylvania, but then released.
 He used an assumed name for a time afterward.
+(Note: Attributed to multiple sources:)

 Later life

 Hawk was a friend of Booth's brother actor Edwin Booth, and generally declined out of respect to talk about the events of that night while Edwin was still living.

 Hawk acted for over 40 years.
 He was acting in and managing Laura Keene's company when she died in 1873.
 Unable to keep up with the public's increasing taste for musical comedy, he fell into obscurity.
 By 1901 he was living in semi-retirement in the Philadelphia suburb of Ardmore.
 He moved to the island of Jersey in 1911, and died there in 1916.
 He was buried at the La Croix old cemetery in Grouville.

+Hawk was portrayed in the first two episodes of the 2024 Apple TV+ miniseries Manhunt by actor Chris Mayers.